beyimjan/shell-whiz/README.md

   />
 </p>

-Shell Whiz will help you generate shell commands from your natural language queries.
-It is powered by OpenAI's `gpt-3.5-turbo` and is free to use.
+Shell Whiz is an AI assistant for the command line.
+It will help you find the right command for your task.

 ## All features
-- **Pay as you go:** you only pay for what you use; no subscription is required.
-Just receive an API key from https://platform.openai.com/account/api-keys.
+- **Command suggestions:** It suggests shell commands based on your input.
+For example, if you want to know the timestamp of a file, you can run `?? what is the timestamp of file.txt` and it will suggest `stat -c %y file.txt`.
-- **Easy to install:** run `pip install shell-whiz` and you're good to go.
+- **Command explanations:** It will try to explain, piece by piece, what the suggested command will do, so you can learn new things about your shell and the commands you use.
-- **Easy to use:** Shell Whiz is a command-line tool.
+- **Revisions:** If the suggested command is not exactly what you need, you are on a different platform, or you want to see other options, you can ask for a revision.
+It will suggest a different command that is similar to the previous one.

 ## Supported platforms
 Shell Whiz is designed to work on various platforms and shells, but it is best suited for Bash on Linux.
 However, it may sometimes suggest commands that are not compatible with your specific platform or terminal.
+If this happens, feel free to request a revision.

 ## Installation and setup
 To install Shell Whiz, run the following command: